 The short answer – you don’t… or at least not by central location.
 The solution is to determine how to convert the testing to home use tests (HUTs).
 A Home Use Test is when you provide product to participants to take home to evaluate.
 Data is captured online or over the phone and evaluated off-site.
 Product is generally either shipped to the participants via mail or is picked-up at a central location.
 In many studies, a product placement takes place to allow the administrators the ability to brief participants on the instructions of the study.

 What are ways research firms can continue their CLTs?

 - Safe Rooms or Safe Areas

-- Ship Product Directly to Respondents
+- Ship Product Directly to Participant

 In conclusion, COVID-19 has forced many research firms to be innovative in the ways they continue their panel research.
 With proper planning, CLTs can continue during these restrictive times by converting to HUTs.
 For more information, please contact our Greensboro office at 336-285-5195 to learn more about innovative ways to convert your CLTs into mobile HUTs.